seewoo5/seewoo5.github.io/_posts/2026-08-16-openai-sphere-packing-digest-part2.md

         (c * Real.sqrt d) σ 0 := by ...
 ```

-As mentioned in part 1, it uses the fact that the convolution of even nonnegative and monotone degreasing functions (on $(0,\infty)$) is maximized at the origin.
+As mentioned in part 1, the convolution of two even, nonnegative functions that are nonincreasing on $(0,\infty)$ is maximized at the origin.
-The Lean code have a formalization of it, specialized to the Poisson kernel:
+The Lean code includes a formalization of this fact, specialized to the Poisson kernel:

 ```lean
 theorem even_antitone_poisson_convolution_max